Navigating Delays on Indian Railways: A Travel Tale

-The Railway Customer Care representative at 139 was a polite gentleman who assured me that the water issue would be addressed at the next station, Darbhanga.
-True to his word, he called back after the train left Darbhanga to check on the situation.
-Unfortunately, the taps were still dry.
-He called again around 11 PM to inform me that, although water was now flowing, it was at a very low pressure, likely due to a maintenance issue that couldn’t be fully resolved until we reached Howrah.
+The gentleman on the other end of the line was a beacon of professionalism in an otherwise chaotic day.
+He listened patiently, assured me that the water issue would be addressed at the next major station, Darbhanga, and promised to follow up.
+True to his word, he called back after we left Darbhanga.
+I trudged to the toilet, hopeful, only to find the taps still bone-dry.
+Undeterred, he called again around 11 PM, informing me that water was now available, albeit at low pressure due to a maintenance issue that couldn’t be fully resolved until Howrah.

-While the water problem was fixed, the train continued to lose time, and we finally rolled into Howrah station at 2:15 PM, a whopping six hours late.
-We had a tight connection to catch the Vande Bharat Express to Ranchi, scheduled to leave at 3:45 PM, as printed on the ticket.
+Despite the water saga’s resolution, the train continued to haemorrhage time.
+Station after station, we fell further behind schedule.
+By the time we rolled into Howrah station at 2:15 PM—six hours late—the platform was a blur of activity.
+Tania and I had a tight connection to catch: the Vande Bharat Express to Ranchi, scheduled to depart at 3:45 PM, as printed on our tickets.
+The clock was ticking, and we were cutting it close.

 1. You guys are having a nightmarish travel experience, but you both still look strong and energetic—that’s awesome!
 Keep this spirit in life.
 Life isn’t always nice, so maintain this patience and resilience to face every difficulty.
 It’s a valuable learning experience too.